Posted on 27 June 2017

 On these special “music holidays,” music makers of all ages, abilities and backgrounds are empowered to take center stage and share their skills and passions through live performances in public plazas and parks, on sidewalks and in front of shops, and in partnership with cultural institutions and businesses across all five boroughs.

-Now in its eighth year, Make Music New York, “the largest music event ever to grace Gotham” (Metro New York), is a unique festival of 1,000+ free concerts in public spaces throughout the five boroughs of New York City, all on June 21st, the first day of summer.
-MMNY takes place simultaneously with similar festivities in more than 726 cities around the world – a global celebration of music making.
+Now entering its 11th year, Make Music New York, “the largest music event ever to grace Gotham” (Metro New York), is a unique festival of 1,000+ free concerts in public spaces throughout the five boroughs of New York City, all on June 21st, the first day of summer.
+MMNY takes place simultaneously with similar festivities in more than 750 cities around the world – a global celebration of music making.

 Completely different from a typical music festival, MMNY is open to anyone who wants to take part.

-Make Music Winter, first launched in 2011, is a free, outdoor musical event each December 21st that turns audiences into music makers.
-Inspired by Phil Kline’s annual Unsilent Night – the boombox parade that has become an international tradition – Make Music Winter transforms New York’s cityscape with twelve participatory musical parades on the winter solstice, running the gamut of musical genres.
+Make Music Winter, first launched in 2011, is a free, outdoor musical celebration each December 21st that turns audiences into music makers.
+With a diverse array of talent and themes, Make Music Winter transforms New York’s cityscape with thirteen participatory musical parades on the winter solstice.

 The complete lineup of scheduled parades will be posted following the Thanksgiving holiday, but check out the initial 2017 Make Music Winter press release.